The protagonist is put through a grueling test of character, but it was all a set up. There was never any real danger.

 - In an Isaac Asimov's story "Ideas Die Hard", three men think they are being sent to the moon.
 They are informed that every probe that circles to the dark side of the moon vanishes.
 They get increasingly paranoid and neurotic, then snap when they see that the dark side of the moon is a wood-and-canvas stage prop.
 Having their image of the universe shattered, they undergo nervous breakdowns.
 It turns out that the entire trip was a simulation and they didn't have the budget to make anything appropriate for the dark side simulation.
 The crew is still sent to the squirrel farm, and the guys running the project are very nervous.

 - The short story The New Prime by Jack Vance has five seemingly unrelated plots with different characters on different worlds, each facing a situation that in one way or another tests their character.
-The sixth ties it together—The King of All Cosmos has been challenged as unworthy, and created the tests to show that he has the necessary skills for the job in greater sum than his opponents.
+The sixth ties it together—The ruler of the galaxy has been challenged as unworthy, and created the tests to show that he has the necessary skills for the job in greater sum than his opponents.
 With his memories wiped, he passed each test, but fails anyway, because the judges realize none of his tests dealt with traits like compassion.
 Instead, they give the title to a fellow who failed all but one test through unsuccessful attempts to resolve conflicts without violence.

 - In Greg Egan's Permutation City the initial protagonist repeatedly attempts to download his intelligence into a computer, but the downloaded intelligence always kills itself, so he (the original, human one) brainwashes himself to believe he's one of the downloaded copies, to get a better appreciation of what it's like for them.
 At least, this is what his devoted girlfriend explains to him when he wakes up after 'deleting' himself.
 After he repeats the test a few times, she ceases to exist...